Wind-fanned Wildfire Burning Out Of Control Near Los Angeles - UrduPoint

 "(The fire) was surrounding on both sides...
 It's just all over the place.
 It's not one clear fire line.
 It's everywhere."

-Firefighters had no official figures for the number of properties affected by the fire, which was also burning through fruit groves and brushland.
+Firefighters had no official figures for the number of properties affected by the blaze, with conditions on the ground too dangerous to allow damage assessment.

-The high winds were picking up embers, threatening to spread the blaze further afield.
+There was no immediate figure for the number of people hurt, but officials said some had been taken to the hospital.

-"Evacuation orders are in effect, and we urge residents to follow these orders for their safety," said a message on social media from the Ventura County Fire Department.
+Ventura County Fire Chief Dustin Gardner said the rapidly spreading blaze was entirely uncontained, with firefighters rushing to get people out of the way of the fire, which was casting embers as far as 2.5 miles (4 kilometers).

-The high winds were complicating firefighting efforts, making it impossible for airplanes to take to the sky, the fire department said.
+He said the fire's erratic behavior was extreme and urged everyone to follow instructions from law enforcement.

-"Ground crews, helicopters and mutual aid resources are actively working to protect lives and property," the agency said on social media.
+"When you get an evacuation order from the sheriff, leave.
+Your homes can be replaced.
+Your lives can't.
+Leave."

-Evacuee Gail Liacko said she had to evacuate very suddenly on a "normal morning."
+Gail Liacko said she had to flee her home very suddenly on what had appeared to be a "normal morning."

 "All of a sudden there was soot on our patio furniture, coming from the front of the house as well as the back, and the smoke was kind of surrounding our street," she said.